Whoohoo! Packing time for the tropical island of Maui. Don’t know where to start?

 With all the walking that you’ll be doing, make sure to wear a good pair of walking shoes.
 My all-time favorite travel shoes these days are the tried and true Ecco Soft 7 (they’re stylish, comfortable, and have been raved about for decades since they were first created)!
 The best part is that they have them for both men and women.

-For something more waterproof, going with something like these Nike flip flops will allow you to hit the beach and walk with comfort as well.
+For something more waterproof, go with the Oofos Recovery Slides as these will allow you to hit the beach and walk with comfort as well.
 And if I know I’ll be going on water adventures, I’ll bring along my Chaco’s Z1 Classic sandals (they serve as both sandals and water shoes).

 15. Cardigan or lightweight jacket